Preserving Wealth, Honoring Legacies & Raising Awareness

 African-American Philanthropy Committee Legacy Fund

-Established in 2010, the African-American Philanthropy Committee Legacy Fund supports a variety of organizations within the African-American community of Greater Cleveland.
+The African-American Philanthropy Committee Legacy Fund supports a variety of organizations within the African-American community of Greater Cleveland.
 This fund is bolstered by individuals of all ages, businesses, sororities and fraternities, faith-based organizations, and multiple member organizations.

 Give to the AAPC Legacy Fund